-SASB Code Accounting Metric Deviation from SASB Metric and Loc Metric and Location of More Information IF-RE-130a.5 Description of how building energy management considerations are integrated into property investment analysis and operational strategy No deviation from SASB metric See "Governance / ESG Program Management" IF-RE-140a.1 Water withdrawal data coverage as a percentage of (1) total floor area and (2) floor area in regions with High or Extremely High Baseline Water Stress, by property sector We have presented data coverage for water consumption as a percentage of the total water accounts within Choice's operational control industrial, and m ented in this report repre nixed-use and residential al control excluding wate asset classes where we IF-RE-140a.2 (1) Total water withdrawn by portfolio area with data coverage and (2) percentage in regions with High or Extremely High Baseline Water Stress, by property sector (1) Description of data coverage in IF-REa.1 above, and within "Environmental Data / Appendix B - Water / Understanding Water Data" (1) Asset Class Retail Industrial Consumption (thousand m3) 950.8 151.4 Data Coverage (See IF-RE-140a.1 above) 100% 100% (2) Choice used data from our 2020-2021 Mixed-Use & climate risk analysis, which incorporated Residential 98.1 climate data provided by a reputable Total 1,200.3 third-party source.
-Properties included in 98.1 100% the calculation are located in areas that experience or will experience very high drought stress by 2050 assuming global temperatures rise at a rate consistent with RCP8.5. stress.
-No prope consumption wit properties repre rties were in areas of ver thin Choice's operationa 23 retail water consumption IF-RE-140a.3 Like-for-like percentage change in water withdrawn for portfolio area with data coverage, by property sector No deviation from SASB metric Asset Class % Change in Wate Consumption (2023 v.
-2022) r Data Coverage (See IF-RE-130a.1 above) Retail Industrial Mixed-Use & 12% -1% 100% 100% Residential Total 78% 13% 100% 100% IF-RE-140a.4 Description of water management risks and discussion of strategies and practices to mitigate those risks Physical Risk ass Appendix A - TC climate-related r essment discussed in "Ar FD Response" did not ide entify drought as a common strategies and practices are
+SASB Code Accounting Metric Deviation from SASB Metric and Loc Metric and Location of More Information IF-RE-130a.5 Description of how building energy management considerations are integrated into property investment analysis and operational strategy No deviation from SASB metric See "Governance / ESG Program Management" IF-RE-140α.1 Water withdrawal data coverage as a percentage of (1) total floor area and (2) floor area in regions with High or Extremely High Baseline Water Stress, by property sector We have presented data coverage for water consumption as a percentage of the total water accounts within Choice's operational control Water data presented in this report represent 100% of our retail, industrial, and mixed-use and residential asset classes where we have operational control excluding water use in vacant suites.
+IF-RE-140a.2 (1) Total water withdrawn by portfolio area with data coverage and (2) percentage in regions with High or Extremely High Baseline Water Stress, by property sector (1) Description of data coverage in IF-REa.1 above, and within "Environmental Data / Appendix B - Water / Understanding Water Data" (2) Choice used data from our 2020-2021 climate risk analysis, which incorporated climate data provided by a reputable third-party source.
+Properties included in the calculation are located in areas that experience or will experience very high drought stress by 2050 assuming global temperatures rise at a rate consistent with RCP8.5. stress.
+No prope consumption wit properties repre rties were in areas of ver thin Choice's operational 23 retail water consumption IF-RE-140a.3 Like-for-like percentage change in water withdrawn for portfolio area with data coverage, by property sector No deviation from SASB metric Asset Class Retail Industrial Mixed-Use & Residential Total % Change in Wate Consumption (2023 v.
+2022) 12% -1% 78% r Data Coverage (See IF-RE-130a.1 above) 100% 100% 100% IF-RE-140a.4 Description of water management risks and discussion of strategies and practices to mitigate those risks The primary water management risks are access and quality.
+Choice's Physical Risk assessment discussed in "Appendices and Data / Appendix A - TCFD Response" did not identify drought as a common climate-related risk.
+Water management strategies and practices are discussed in "Environmental / Water and Waste"